hellarcore/electrum-hellar-server/HOWTO.md

     echo "session required pam_limits.so" >> /etc/pam.d/common-session
     echo "session required pam_limits.so" >> /etc/pam.d/common-session-noninteractive

-Check if the limits are changed either by logging with the user configured to run Electrum Dash server as.
+Check if the limits are changed either by logging with the user configured to run Electrum Hellar server as.
 Example:

     su - hellar
     ulimit -n